mars0i/linkage/README.md

 D3.js.
 (These are Javascript libraries, but it's easy to call Javascript functions from Clojurescript code.)

+At present, I'm not using the full capabilities of Reagent, because it wouldn't make sense to re-run a bunch of multi-generation simulations immediately when the user changes a parameter.

+To compile the source code, you'll need working installations of Clojure, Clojurescript, and Leiningen.
+The project is set up to use Figwheel for iterative compilation, etc. during the development process.

 ## Setup

 Notes from the original figwheel README.md: